APogue/APogue.github.io/_posts/posts/2024-08-05-Article-Draft-v2.md

 		- [This makes UCLA open-access](https://dailybruin.com/2024/01/29/uclas-open-campus-raises-questions-around-student-safety)

-- How does UCLA policy support the above?
+- How does UCLA policy and enforcement support the above?
 Where there is a lack of systems, what patterns have emerged?

 	- Policies, reporting, consequences